 Just as they sound, efficiency and efficacy are very much related terms.
-In LED grow lighting, “efficiency” is a measure of how much power a light can output per input power it receives (measured in Watts).
+In LED grow lighting, “efficiency” is a measure of how much power light can output per input power it receives (measured in Watts).
 Efficacy, on the other hand, measures how many photons a light emits per input watt.
-Plant growth is determined by the number of photons in the light received, not how powerful the light is.
-Because of this, efficacy is the more relevant measurement in the indoor grow light industry.
-Understanding the efficacy of LED grow lights is vital in order to make informed purchasing decisions and achieve high-quality, efficient crop production.
+Plant growth is determined by the number of photons in the light received, not by how powerful the light is.
+Because of this, efficacy is the more relevant measurement in the indoor horticulture grow light industry.
+Knowing the efficacy is important when you buy LED grow lights as it is the best way to compare the energy efficiency of grow lights.

 How Efficacy is Measured

 Efficacy defines a grow light’s ability to convert power (Watts) into photosynthetic active radiation (PAR) that can be used by crops.
 Essentially, how effectively a light converts electricity into the light is useful for photosynthesis.
 The efficacy of an LED grow light today is measured using photosynthetic photon efficacy (PPE).
 PPE describes how much light a grow light produces from its input power.
 The metric used to measure PPE is micromoles per second per Watt – which simplifies to µmol/J since a Watt is a Joule per second.
 Similar to miles per gallon (MPG) for an automobile, PPE is a general rating and may not be representative of actual results with equipment in the field.

 PPE listed by a manufacturer for a grow light does not account for fixture arrangement, type of fixture, or the mounting height and distance from crops.
 While PPE is an important metric for determining how your to grow facility is/should be operating, it does not reflect how many fixtures a facility requires to reach a target PPFD.